PROBLEM – How to fabricate a flight quality co-cured I-Beam composite structure in an environment that enables high

 Smart Tooling’s Shape Memory Polymers are designed to be aerospace-grade RIGID epoxies at room temperature, and highly FLEXIBLE elastomers when heated, eliminating the need for expensive, laborious, tedious, dirty, and challenging solutions such as melt-out foam, metal breakdown tools, rubber bladders, or washout tooling.

-We also deliver comprehensive solutions.
-We offer total solutions for the manufacture of your composite part, including custom tooling engineering and design, fabrication of molds, Smart Tooling fabrication, initial composite part manufacturing, custom standard operating procedures, onsite start-up support and training, and any future training if required.
+We offer total solutions for the manufacture of your composite part, including custom tooling engineering and design, fabrication of molds, Smart Tool fabrication, initial composite part manufacturing, custom standard operating procedures, onsite start-up support and training, and any future training or support.

 Share this Post